Benjamin Netanyahu Fast Facts

 September 1-2, 2010 - Attends a meeting in Washington hosted by President Barack Obama to possibly restart peace talks between Israeli and Palestinian leaders.
 Other leaders in attendance are Egyptian President Hosni Mubarak, King Abdullah II of Jordan and Palestinian President Mahmoud Abbas.

-September 14, 2010 - Meets with Palestinian President Mahmoud Abbas in Egypt for second round of peace talks in two weeks.
+September 14, 2010 - Meets with Abbas in Egypt for second round of peace talks in two weeks.
 Also in attendance are US Secretary of State Hillary Clinton and US Special Envoy to Middle East George Mitchell.

-May 4, 2011 - Denounces the reconciliation agreement signed by Fatah and Hamas in Egypt and calls on Palestinian President Mahmoud Abbas to "immediately cancel the reconciliation deal with Hamas and choose the path of peace with Israel."
+May 4, 2011 - Denounces the reconciliation agreement signed by Fatah and Hamas in Egypt and calls on Abbas to "immediately cancel the reconciliation deal with Hamas and choose the path of peace with Israel."

 May 24, 2011 - Addresses a joint meeting of Congress.
 He says that he is prepared to make "painful compromises" for a peace settlement with the Palestinians.
 However, he repeats that Israel will not accept a return to its pre-1967 boundaries.